 - Joomla has 1000+ templates both free and paid.

-- Up to 2.5 million of active websites are built on Joomla’s platform.
+- Up to 1.6 million active websites are built on Joomla’s platform.

 - Over 2TB of traffic comes to Joomla’s website per month.

 - Joomla has close to 700,000 members in its active forum community.

 The following infographic contains 49 more stats about Joomla that everyone should know.
 So, read on to check your Joomla knowledge, and/or learn something new about this CMS.